mehmet-engineer/Computer_Vision_with_Python/README.md

-# Python ile Bilgisayarlı Görü, Örnek Kodlar ve Uygulamaları

-Temel seviye ve ileri seviye konuları olmak üzere yazdığım tüm python kullanım kodlarını içermektedir.
-Repo içerisinde örnek projeler de bulunmaktadır.
-Yeni başlayanlar için
-Görüntü işleme/Bilgisayarlı Görü konuları aşağıda sıralanmıştır;

-## 1) Görüntü İşleme Temelleri (OpenCV, Numpy)

-• RGB, BGR, HSV, GRAY renk kanalları

-• Matris veri tipi, resim okuma ve numpy kullanımları

-• Görüntüde kartezyen koordinatlar

-• Görüntülerden kesit alma ve resize

-• Line, şekil ve yazı işlemleri

-• Görüntülerde toplama ve karıştırma

-• Canny kenar ve köşe tespitleri

-• Hough Circle teorisi ve daire tespiti

-• Maskeleme ve bitwise işlemleri

-• Blur, yumuşatma ve morfoloji

-• Histogram ve kontrast eşitleme

-• Kameradan görüntü okuma ve yazma

-• Video ve fps tanımı, waitkey() fonksiyonu

-## 2) Görüntü İşleme İleri Seviye (OpenCV, Numpy)

-• HSV renk uzayı ve özellikleri

-• Konturlar ve çevrelenmesi

-• Color detection, renk filtresi ve maskelenmesi

-• Trackbar ve kullanımı

-• Opening ve closing metotları

-• Feature detection uygulaması

-• HoughLine teorisi ve uygulaması

-• Cascade xml dosyasıyla hazır nesne tespitleri

-• Araba ve Şerit Tespitleri

-• Açı Bulucu Projesi

-• İnsan ve Yüz Tespitleri

-• Panaroma uygulaması

-• QR Kod Tarayıcı

-• Seçilen Nesne Takibi
+# Computer Vision and Implementations with Python

+It contains all the python usage codes I wrote, including basic and advanced topics.
+There are also sample projects in the repo.
+Image processing/Computer Vision topics for beginners are listed below;

+## 1) Image Processing Basics (OpenCV, Numpy)

+• RGB, BGR, HSV, GRAY color channels

+• Matrix data type, image reading ve numpy usages

+• Cartesian coordinates in the image

+• Slice and resize images

+• Line, shape and writing operations

+• Adding and blending in images

+• Canny edge and corner detection

+• Hough Circle theory and circle detection

+• Masking and bitwise operations

+• Blur, smoothing and morphology

+• Histogram and contrast equalization

+• Reading and writing images from the camera

+• Video and fps definition, waitkey() function

+## 2) Advanced Image Processing (OpenCV, Numpy)

+• HSV color space and properties

+• Contours and drawing

+• Color detection, color filtering and masking

+• Trackbar and its usage

+• Opening and closing methods

+• Feature detection

+• HoughLine theory and implementation

+• Object Detections with Haar Cascade

+• Car and lane detection

+• Angle finder project

+• Human and face detections

+• Panaroma implementation

+• QR Code Scanner

+• Object Tracking